Elsfjord

 Elsfjord is a village in Vefsn Municipality in Nordland county, Norway.
 The village is located at the end of the Elsfjorden, about 35 km northeast of the town of Mosjøen.
 The European route E06 highway is accessed about 4 km south of the village.
 Elsfjord Church is located in the village.

-The village was the administrative centre of the old municipality of Elsfjord during its existence from 1929 to 1964.
+The village was the administrative centre of the old Elsfjord Municipality during its existence from 1929 to 1964.

 The Nordlandsbanen railway line passes through the village, stopping at Elsfjord Station.